 “Cash is King” and don’t forget it.
 It is estimated that anything like 90% of small businesses fail due to cash flow issues and poor financial management.
-So if you are running a temp agency, or plan to start one, invoice factoring or discounting could be the help you need.
+So if you are running a recruitment agency which placements temporary staff, or plan to start one, invoice factoring could be the help you need.

-Why do Temp Agencies experience cash flow issues?
+Why do Recruitment Agencies experience cash flow issues?

-Temporary staff need to be paid weekly, fortnightly or monthly regardless of when the client pays the agency.
-Any small business owner knows the pain of slow paying customers and that writing 30 days payment terms on your invoice doesn’t necessarily mean your client will follow your terms.
-So no matter how long your client takes to pay you, your temp staff will expect to be paid on time and not doing so can ruin your business.
+Your temporary placement staff will expect to be paid weekly, fortnightly or monthly (depending on your agreement with them) regardless of when your client pays your recruitment agency.
+Unfortunately simply writing 30 days payment terms does not mean you will receive your cash on those terms.
+So no matter how long your client takes to pay you, your temp staff will expect to be paid on time and not doing so can ruin your business and reputation.

-Factoring is a way to bridge the gap between paying your staff and your customer(s) paying you.
-The specifics of each invoice factoring or discounting arrangement will vary however the principals are:
+Invoice Factoring is a way to bridge the gap between paying your staff and your customer(s) paying you.
+The specifics of each invoice factoring arrangement will vary however the principals are:

 1) The invoice sent to each customer is effectively sold to a ‘factor’, so every time you raise an invoice to your customer the factor needs to be told it has been raised and sent out.
 That invoice will include the bank details of the factor – they own the invoice and will collect the payment.